keu/docs/astro/environment-variables.md

 ## Environment Variable Priority

-On Astronomer, environment variables are applied and overridden in the following order:
+On Astro, environment variables are applied and overridden in the following order:

-1. Astronomer UI
+1. Cloud UI
 2. [.env (local development only)](develop-project.md#set-environment-variables-via-env-local-development-only))
 3. Dockerfile
 4. Default Airflow Values (`airflow.cfg`)

-For example, if you set `AIRFLOW__CORE__PARALLELISM` with one value via the Astronomer UI and you set the same environment variable with another value in your `Dockerfile`, the value set in the Astronomer UI will take precedence.
+For example, if you set `AIRFLOW__CORE__PARALLELISM` with one value via the Cloud UI and you set the same environment variable with another value in your `Dockerfile`, the value set in the Cloud UI will take precedence.